 • Try to avoid all drugs, particularly those that can damage your liver.

 • Don’t take any pills unless your doctor prescribes them for a specific reason.

-• If you have high blood pressure: lose weight, exercise, eat a healthful diet and take medication to lower high blood pressure.
+• If you have high blood pressure, lose excess weight, exercise, eat a healthful diet, and if your doctor advises it, take medication to lower your blood pressure.

 • If you have rheumatoid arthritis, you need to help prevent inflammation by exercising, trying to avoid infections, avoiding overweight and eating a healthful diet.